bit-bots/bitbots_main/bitbots_docs/docs/manual/testing/testing.rst

 Our software is organized in packages.
 Each one has a status tag which shows the current test status.
 The test status of all packages is visualized in the architecture diagram.
-By the different levels an orientation is given about what has to be tested.
+Through the different levels an orientation is given about what has to be tested and which software already works well.
 In the following, this will be explained in more detail.